 Who this controller isn’t for

-Those looking for midi control “A” stability for a cheap price.
-The producer who likes hammering the life out of their keys.
+The music producer who likes hammering the life out of their keys.
 Composers expecting a weighted feel from the keys.
-They aren’t full size (width).
+Those who need the flexibility of full size (width) keyboard.